 How will Thorn Grove manage my child’s medicine or personal care needs?

-- In any case of medical emergency all staff are trained to phone 999
+- In any case of a medical emergency, all staff are trained to phone 999.

 - Medication is kept securely and is administered by school staff.

 - We work closely with our school nurse and other health professionals who advise and contribute to individual plans.